MarkCBall/stateChannelCheckers/README.md

+The trello board can be found at https://trello.com/b/ytosYQnd/dapps2statechannelcheckers

 # stateChannelCheckers

 ## The board is state is represented by a singles bytes32 or uint.
 The first 8 bytes represent information about the previous move and the remaining bytes represent the boardgame pieces.